The Cornerstone: Network Infrastructure and Cloud Strategy

 The one constant in this Jenga-like scenario is the network itself.
 The network connects each of the components to each other, to public clouds, and to other networks.
 And for enterprises worldwide, it is becoming obvious that their network is (or can be) the “Achilles heel” of their cloud strategy.
 That’s because, in this hybridized IT environment, the network infrastructure is critical to ensuring application performance and security while also distributing workloads between private and public clouds.
 And increasingly, the network includes significant infrastructure that the IT organization does not own or control because it is part of the public cloud.

-Modern applications can be deployed in various places: on-premises, in the branch, and in various public clouds.
+Modern applications can be deployed in various places: on-premise, in the branch, and in various public clouds.
 “What you need is the ability to deliver all the networking and security services to all these different kinds of applications wherever they are,” says VMware VP and CTO, APJ, Bruce Davie.
 “Networking is fundamental to this transformation.”

 Support at the Speed of Business